gbenroscience/layman/README.md

 </body>
 </html>
 ```
-If `data-guide-color` is absent on the `body` tag, then all Guidelines are rendered using a transparent color.
+If `data-guide-color` is absent on the `body` tag, then all Guidelines are rendered using a transparent color and hidden, just in case... lol.
 ### Dive deeper into data-const

 #### Syntax

 ```html
 <div id="some-div" data-const="w:100px, h:150px, ss:parent, tt: parent"></div>
 ```

 ### Layout Construction & Syntax in more detail
 The syntax of your xml file is basically same as that of Android's xml.